sam-myers/omnirss/README.md

 ### Deploy to Production

-Merges to master are automatically deployed.
+Merges to `master` are automatically deployed.

 ### Local Development

-This is a traditionally organized Rust project.
+Test with `cargo test`.

-Download the `doppler` CLI and configure.
-Run with `doppler run -- cargo run` to populate configuration.
+Download the `doppler` CLI to use the development secrets.
+Start with `doppler run -- cargo run`.

+Without the dev secrets,

+### Quality Control

+CI ensures that the following pass:
+- `cargo test`
+- `cargo fmt`
+- `cargo clippy`